DevHamburg/aclue-angular-training/TASKS.md

 Explanations: <br>
 <b>Observable</b>

 - A handler for receiving observable notifications implements the Observer interface.
-It is an object that defines callback methods to handle the three types of notifications that an observable can send:
+It is an object that defines callback methods to handle the three types of notifications wich an observable can send:

 <b> There are two types of pipe </b>